AusNet Services Board members

 Advanced Management Program, Harvard Business School, USA

 Mr Milliner has extensive experience in the legal and corporate sectors and during his time in legal practice specialised in commercial law in major energy sector reforms, mergers and acquisitions, privatisation and infrastructure transactions.
 He is a Senior Adviser at UBS and Senior Adviser to the International Chamber of Commerce Secretary General.
-He is a Director of the Global Infrastructure Hub Ltd and Chairman of the Board of the Foundation for Young Australians.
+He is Chairman of the Australian Payments Council, Chairman of the Board of the Foundation for Young Australians and a Director of the Global Infrastructure Hub Ltd and a member of the APEC Business Advisory Council.
 In 2013 and 2014 he was the B20 Australia Sherpa and coordinated the international business community’s recommendations to the 2014 G20.

 From 2004 to 2011 he was Chief Executive Partner of law firm Mallesons Stephen Jaques (now King & Wood Mallesons) and retired from Mallesons in January 2012 after 28 years as a partner.